PopovEvgeniy/fntreconstructor/readme.txt

 Exit codes

-0: Operation was successfully completed.
+0: The operation was successfully completed.
 1: Can't open the input file.
 2: Can't create the output file.
 3: Can't jump to the target offset.
 4: Can't allocate memory.
-5: Invalid format.
+5: The invalid format.

 License